John G. Gunderson

-John Gunder Gunderson (June 20, 1942 – January 11, 2019) was a professor of psychiatry at Harvard University and a director at the Borderline center at McLean Hospital.
+John Gunder Gunderson (June 20, 1942 – January 11, 2019) was a psychiatrist, psychoanalyst, and professor of psychiatry at Harvard University and founder of the Borderline Center at McLean Hospital.
+He is best known for identifying borderline personality disorder as a distinct psychiatric syndrome.

 Education, residencies and fellowships

 Born in Two Rivers, Wisconsin, Gunderson graduated from Johns Hopkins College in 1963, received his MBS from Dartmouth Medical School in 1965 and his MD from Harvard Medical School in 1967.
-Between 1967 and 1971, he was an Intern in Medicine at Hennepin County General Hospital, Resident in Psychiatry at Massachusetts Mental Health Center, and Chief Resident in Psychiatry at Massachusetts Mental Health Center.
-Between 1971 and 1973, he was a Visiting Candidate at Washington Psychoanalytic Institute, Research Fellow at the Center for Studies of Schizophrenia, Psychiatric Assessment Section of the National Institute of Mental Health, and at the Chestnut Lodge Sanitarium.
-He was a Resident at Boston Psychoanalytic Institute between 1969 and 1980.
+Between 1967 and 1971, he was an Intern in Medicine at Hennepin County General Hospital, Resident in Psychiatry at the Massachusetts Mental Health Center, and Chief Resident in Psychiatry at the Massachusetts Mental Health Center.
+Between 1971 and 1973, he was a Visiting Candidate at the Washington Psychoanalytic Institute, Research Fellow at the Center for Studies of Schizophrenia, Psychiatric Assessment Section of the National Institute of Mental Health, and at the Chestnut Lodge Sanitarium.
+He was a Resident at the Boston Psychoanalytic Institute between 1969 and 1980.

 Career

+Gunderson's early interest was in the area of schizophrenia, and he published with Loren Mosher an edited book on its psychotherapy in 1975.
+That same year, he published a seminal paper with Margaret Singer identifying borderline personality disorder (BPD) as a distinct form of psychopathology.
+His career thereafter shifted towards focus on the treatment of borderline patients.

-Gunderson led extensive studies of borderline personality disorder.
-He published nearly 250 papers, 100 reviews and 12 books regarding borderline and other personality disorders.
-According to Massachusetts General Hospital, his success led to him being called the "father" of borderline personality disorder.
+Gunderson published nearly 250 papers, 100 reviews, and 12 books regarding borderline and other personality disorders.
+In 1984, he published his major textbook on BPD, simply titled Borderline Personality Disorder.
+According to Massachusetts General Hospital, his success led to him being called the "father" of BPD.
 He led the academic group that described personality disorders in the fourth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM).
-Most recently, he developed a treatment model for borderline personality disorder called Good Psychiatric Management (GPM), intended to guide generalist mental health providers in treating the disorder.
-In 2009, McLean Hospital named a treatment center in Cambridge, Massachusetts, after him, called the “Gunderson Residence”.
-He died on January 11, 2019, at the age of 76 from prostate cancer in Weston, Massachusetts.
+In 2009, McLean Hospital named a treatment center in Cambridge, Massachusetts, after him, called the "Gunderson Residence."